 Online safety encompasses not only the internet but other ways in which young people communicate using electronic media, for example: iPads, Android tablets, online gaming and mobile phones.
 Whilst the internet and technology can be a very valuable tool to support children’s learning, there are times when it can have negative effects on children.
 It is important for schools and parents to be aware of the potential dangers and to ensure safe usage by all.

 At St. John the Baptist we take online safety very seriously and are constantly looking for fun and engaging ways to raise awareness to help keep our children safe online.
 Teachers regularly hold age-appropriate sessions with the children to discuss e-safety, including cyber-bullying, and address issues in the media relating to online safety for children and new social media apps as they grow in popularity.
 In addition, during Safer Internet Week each year, the whole school comes together to look at a specific aspect of online behaviour.
 Children are encouraged to speak freely and be open about their use of the internet to help foster openness where teachers can look to support children their understanding and help them develop the skills to learn how to behave appropriately and safely online.
 A lot of time is also spent exploring the concept of a digital footprint and reminding the children to be mindful of what they post online.
+Using kind words both face to face and online is a message that is central to the Christian ethos of St. John The Baptist school:

 We can only be successful in keeping children safe online if we work with parents to ensure the online safety message is consistent.
 We encourage parents to speak to their children about how they can keep safe and behave appropriately online.
 It is important to encourage a healthy lifestyle with regard to the use of technology, and teach children about the risks of exposure to inappropriate content or too much time in front of a screen.